 ATTRIBUTES DESCRIPTION INSTANCE_TYPE Specifies the capacity of the VM in terms of CPU and memory IMAGE Specifies the base OS of the VM.
 There are various ways to obtain the list of valid images for Azure, the simplest one is detailed here VM_USER If the selected IMAGE is prepared for Azure provisioning, a username can be specified here to access the VM once booted VM_PASSWORD Password for VM_USER LOCATION Azure datacenter where the VM will be sent.
-See /etc/one/az_driver.conf for possible values (under region_name) STORAGE_ACCOUNT Specify the storage account where this VM will belong WIN_RM Comma-separated list of possible protocols to access this Windows VM CLOUD_SERVICE Specifies the name of the cloud service where this VM will be linked.
-Defaults to "OpennebulaDefaultCloudServiceName" to TCP_ENDPOINTS Comma-separated list of TCP ports to be accesible from the public internet to this VM SSHPORT Port where the VMs ssh server will listen on VIRTUAL_NETWORK VIRTUAL_NETWORK_Name of the virtual network to which this VM will be connected SUBNET NAme of the particular Subnet where this VM will be connected to AVAILABILITY_SE TName of the availability set to which this VM will belong
+See /etc/one/az_driver.conf for possible values (under region_name) STORAGE_ACCOUNT WIN_RM Comma-separated list of possible protocols to access this Windows VM CLOUD_SERVICE Specifies the name of the cloud service where this VM will be linked.
+Defaults to "OpennebulaDefaultCloudServiceName" to TCP_ENDPOINTS Comma-separated list of TCP ports to be accesible from the public internet to this VM SSHPORT Port where the VMs ssh server will listen on VIRTUAL_NETWORK VIRTUAL_NETWORK_Name of the virtual network to which this VM will be connected SUBNET NAme of the particular Subnet where this VM will be connected to AVAILABILITY_SETName of the availability set to which this VM will belong